iavcoelho/OLLVM_Workshop/README.md

 # Workshop: OLLVM for the rest of us

-This repository contains slides and hands-on materials for the OLLVM workshop.
+This repository contains hands-on materials for the OLLVM workshop.
 The aborded topics are the following:

 * Simple LLVM Hello World
 * Functions names listing